dhanjyoti/React-step-by-step/React_Notes/mock.md

 <!-- ____________________________________________________________________ -->

 # 22. What is Reconcilation?
-- Reconciliation is the algorithm React uses to differenciate on tree with another to determine which parts need to be changed in the UI.
+- Reconciliation is the algorithm React uses to differenciate one tree with another to determine which parts need to be changed in the UI.
 - Reconciliation is a process in React that ensures that the user interface (UI) stays in sync with the application's state.
 When the state of a React component changes (due to updates in props or state), React re-renders the component and compares the new virtual DOM tree with the previous one to determine the minimum number of DOM manipulations needed to update the actual DOM.
 <!-- ____________________________________________________________________ -->